AdobeDocs/experience-manager-65.en/help/forms/using/installing-configuring-aem-forms-osgi.md

 * Hardware and software infrastructure is in place.
 For a detailed list of supported hardware and software, see [technical requirements](/help/sites-deploying/technical-requirements.md).

 * Installation path of the AEM instance does not contain white-spaces.
 * An AEM instance is up and running.
-For Windows users, Adobe recommends to install the AEM instance in elevated mode.
+For Windows users, install the AEM instance in elevated mode.
 In AEM terminology, an "instance" is a copy of AEM running on a server in the author or publish mode.
 You require at least two [AEM instances (one Author and one Publish)](/help/sites-deploying/deploy.md) to run AEM Forms data capture capabilities:

     * **Author**: An AEM instance used to create, upload, and edit content and to administer the website.
 Once content is ready to go live, it is replicated to the publish instance.
     * **Publish**: An AEM instance that serves the published content to the public over the internet or an internal network.